MaryJo Webster

 "How we built a database from thousands of police reports": Behind the data work for "Denied Justice."

-I have become widely known for the teaching I do in the data journalism community, including this Data Journalism Academy website I created during the pandemic.
+I have become widely known for teaching data journalism, including my Data Journalism Academy website